 Please leave a comment below if you found this post helpful!

 Now that Summer is coming to an end it's time to start planning for all things Fall.
 That includes your family photo session.
 After booking, the hardest step is probably coming up with a wardrobe for your entire family.
 I've come up with a few pointers and some inspiration to get you going on selecting what to wear.

 Check out my Pinterest board for some great inspiration...

 Shop these Links

 Click below to see some pieces I love that I think would look great in a Fall family session!

 **This blog post contains affiliate links, meaning, at no additional cost to you, if you click and make a purchase, I may receive a commission.**

 There is so much that goes into preparing for your new baby to arrive and setting up your newborn photo session should be as stress-free as possible!
 Below I've outlined a few things to help you prepare for your baby's first photo shoot:

 I have a collection of swaddle blankets, a basket and a few accessories that I will have on hand.
 It is up to you to have any hair bows, hats, toys, sentimental items, or monogrammed pieces ready that you would like to have photographed.
 These additional items are NOT necessary, but it is always fun to incorporate personal items that you provide.
 We can have a beautiful/successful session, strictly with the props I provide.

 The less we need to change the baby's outfit the better.
 Sometimes a lot of outfit changes can upset the baby.
-I usually recommend having 1 outfit or gown that you'd like them photographed in and then we will do a swaddle (mine or yours) for the remainder of the session. :) See samples below.
+I usually recommend having 1 outfit or gown that you like, on hand.
+We will likely start with them swaddled then switch to a gown if you have one.

 a few more tips...